 Do you have information on English language learners?

-Students who are English language learners (ELL) participate in appropriate programs of language assistance, such as English as a Second Language, High Intensity Language Training, and bilingual education.
-The percentage of public school students in the United States who were English language learners was higher in school year 2011–12 (9.1 percent, or an estimated 4.4 million students) than in 2002–03 (8.7 percent, or an estimated 4.1 million students).
-In contrast, during the latter part of this period, between 2009–10 and 2011–12, the overall percentage of ELL students remained about the same (9.1 percent or an estimated 4.4 million students).
+Students who are English language learners (ELL) participate in appropriate programs of language assistance, such as English as a Second Language, High Intensity Language Training, and bilingual education to help ensure that they attain English proficiency, develop high levels of academic attainment in English, and meet the same academic content and academic achievement standards that all students are expected to meet.
+The percentage of public school students in the United States who were English language learners was higher in school year 2012–13 (9.2 percent, or an estimated 4.4 million students) than in 2002–03 (8.7 percent, or an estimated 4.1 million students) and in 2011–12 (9.1 percent, or an estimated 4.4 million students).

-In 2011–12, seven of the eight states with the highest percentages of ELL students in their public schools were in the West.
-In eight states, Alaska, California, Colorado, Hawaii, Nevada, New Mexico, Oregon, and Texas, 10.0 percent or more of public school students were English language learners, with ELL students constituting 23.2 percent of public school enrollment in California.
-Fourteen states and the District of Columbia had percentages of ELL public school enrollment between 6.0 and 9.9 percent.
-In addition to the District of Columbia, these states were Arizona, Arkansas, Florida, Illinois, Kansas, Maryland, Massachusetts, Minnesota, New York, Oklahoma, North Carolina, Rhode Island, Virginia, and Washington.
-The percentage of ELL students in public schools was between 3.0 and 5.9 percent in 15 states and was less than 3.0 percent in 13 states, with West Virginia having the lowest percentage (0.7 percent).
+In 2012–13, five of the six states with the highest percentages of ELL students in their public schools were in the West.
+In the District of Columbia and six states, Alaska, California, Colorado, Nevada, New Mexico, and Texas, 10.0 percent or more of public school students were English language learners, with ELL students constituting 22.8 percent of public school enrollment in California.
+Eighteen states had percentages of ELL public school enrollment between 6.0 and 9.9 percent.
+These states were Arizona, Arkansas, Delaware, Florida, Hawaii, Idaho, Illinois, Kansas, Maryland, Massachusetts, Minnesota, New York, North Carolina, Oklahoma, Oregon, Rhode Island, Virginia, and Washington.
+In 12 states, the percentage of ELL students in public schools was between 3.0 and 5.9 percent; this percentage was less than 3.0 percent in 14 states, with West Virginia having the lowest percentage at 0.7 percent.

-The percentage of ELL students in public schools increased between 2002–03 and 2011–12 in all but 10 states, with the largest percentage-point increase occurring in Hawaii (6.6 percentage points) and the largest percentage-point decrease occurring in Arizona (8.4 percentage points).
+The percentage of ELL students in public schools increased between 2002–03 and 2012–13 in all but 11 states, with the largest percentage-point increase occurring in Kansas (4.9 percentage points) and the largest percentage-point decrease occurring in Arizona (9.6 percentage points).

-In 2011–12, ELL students in cities made up an average of 14.2 percent of total public school enrollment, ranging from 10.9 percent in small cities to 16.7 percent in large cities.
-In suburban areas, ELL students constituted an average of 9.0 percent of public school enrollment, ranging from 6.4 percent in midsize suburban areas to 9.4 percent in large suburban areas.
-In towns, ELL students made up an average of 6.2 percent of public school enrollment, ranging from 5.7 percent in distant areas to 8.4 percent in fringe areas.
-In rural areas, ELL students made up an average of 3.9 percent of public student enrollment, ranging from 2.5 percent in distant areas to 4.7 percent in fringe areas.
+In 2012–13, the percentage of students in ELL programs was generally higher for school districts in more urbanized areas than for those in less urbanized areas.
+For example, ELL students in cities made up an average of 14.0 percent of total public school enrollment, ranging from 9.4 percent in small cities to 16.7 percent in large cities.
+In suburban areas, ELL students constituted an average of 8.5 percent of public school enrollment, ranging from 5.9 percent in midsize suburban areas to 8.9 percent in large suburban areas.
+Towns and rural areas are subdivided into fringe, distant, and remote areas according to their proximity to urban centers, with fringe being the closest to an urban center and remote being the farthest from one.
+In towns, ELL students made up an average of 6.0 percent of public school enrollment, ranging from 5.9 percent in distant areas to 6.2 percent in remote areas.
+In rural areas, ELL students made up an average of 3.5 percent of public student enrollment, ranging from 2.2 percent in distant areas to 4.4 percent in fringe areas.

 Related Tables and Figures: (Listed by Release Date)